 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Contact information for frequently accessed area of the Indiana State Police are listed below.
-General inquiry information is listed at the bottom of the page.
+Contact information for common requests and frequently accessed areas of the Indiana State Police are listed below.
+General inquiry information is listed near the bottom of the page.

 The Indiana State Police Department is committed to maintaining the integrity of its employees and accountability to the public.
 Each year the department receives hundreds of letters, telephone calls, faxes, e-mails and personal visits from citizens who wish to commend the actions of many officers and civilian employees.
 There are, however, occasions when a citizen contacts the department for the purpose of registering a complaint concerning the conduct of an employee.
 The policy of the Indiana State Police Department is to accept and resolve citizen complaints in a manner which will demonstrate the department’s commitment to professionalism.